All Products

 count

-Number of bindings added to the exchange.
+The total number of bindings added to exchanges.

 {tenant_userid,instanceId,vHost}